LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ### 1. Build BlueBoat Workspace

-Navigate to the BlueBoat workspace and build it:
+Navigate to the folder colcon_ws and build it:

 ```bash
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
+(If you get any problems during the build-process - don't build the workspace.
+The files may already be there.)

 Source the installed file:
 ```bash